jfahrer/dockerizing_rails/_assignments/assignment_08.md

 We instruct Docker Compose to mount the current local working directory (`./`) to the `/usr/src/app` directory in the container.
 The `/usr/src/app` directory in the image contains a copy of our source code.
 We essentially just "replace" the content with what is currently on our local file system.

-> **Note**: The `cached` options will [increase the performance](https://docs.docker.com/docker-for-mac/osxfs-caching/) of the bind-mount on MacOS.
-Unlike on Linux, there is some overhead when using bind-mounts on MacOS.
+> **Note**: The `cached` options will [increase the performance](https://docs.docker.com/docker-for-mac/osxfs-caching/) of the bind mount on MacOS.
+Unlike on Linux, there is some overhead when using bind mounts on MacOS.
 Remember, Linux containers need to run on Linux and Docker will setup a virtual machine running Linux on your Mac.
 Getting the data from your Mac into the virtual machine requires a shared file system called [`osxfs`](https://docs.docker.com/docker-for-mac/osxfs/).
 There are significant overheads to guaranteeing perfect consistency and the `cached` options looses up the those guarantees.
 We don't require perfect consistency for our use case: Mounting our source code into the container.

 In addition to the bind mount we will also add a volume for our `tmp/` directory.
 This is not strictly required but recommended for the following reasons:
-* On MacOS a volume will be a lot faster than a bind-mount.
+* On MacOS a volume will be a lot faster than a bind mount.
 Since we Rails will read and write temporary and cache data to `tmp/` we want to give ourselves maximum speed.
 * We don't usually access anything in the `tmp/` directory locally, so there is no reason to write the data back to our Docker Host.
 * [Bootsnap](https://github.com/Shopify/bootsnap) doesn't seem to [play nice](https://github.com/Shopify/bootsnap/issues/177) with the `cached` option and using a dedicated volume solves this problem for us.